 Who doesn't love a beautiful smile with pretty, white teeth?!
 Baking soda (sodium bicarbonate) is an effective way to combate surface stains on your teeth.
 White teeth just make us feel better about how we look.
 But, I find our regular toothpaste doesn't always get rid of red wine, tea, or coffee stains.

-If preventing gum disease isn’t enough of an incentive to get you brushing more regularly, consider this: A bright smile can make you feel better about yourself.
+A bright smile can make you feel better about yourself.
 The color of your teeth matter.

 So, how do you whiten your teeth with baking soda?
 Mix a small amount of baking soda, approximately a tsp, with equal parts water.
 Mix until it forms a paste.
 Add water as needed if you find the paste is too thick.
 Apply the baking soda mixture with a soft bristled toothbrush to spread it over the surface of the teeth.
 Leave on for 2 minutes, then rinse.